Host Hotels & Resorts Inc. (HST): Ready for an explosive trading day

-Let’s start up with the current stock price of Host Hotels & Resorts Inc. (HST), which is $16.19 to be very precise.
-The Stock rose vividly during the last session to $16.63 after opening rate of $16.52 while the lowest price it went was recorded $16.055 before closing at $16.63.Recently in News on November 23, 2021, Host Hotels & Resorts, Inc. Maintains Position as A Global Sustainability Leader on Dow Jones Sustainability World Index.
-Host Hotels & Resorts, Inc. (NASDAQ: HST), the nation’s largest lodging real estate investment trust, has been named to the Dow Jones Sustainability World Index (DJSI World) for the third year in a row, maintaining its position as a global sustainability leader.
-Additionally, the Company has been included in the DJSI North America for the fifth consecutive year.
+Let’s start up with the current stock price of Host Hotels & Resorts Inc. (HST), which is $15.49 to be very precise.
+The Stock rose vividly during the last session to $15.65 after opening rate of $15.40 while the lowest price it went was recorded $15.11 before closing at $15.71.Recently in News on December 20, 2021, Host Hotels & Resorts Acquires The Alida, Savannah and Disposes of W Hollywood.
+Host Hotels & Resorts, Inc. (NASDAQ: HST), the nation’s largest lodging real estate investment trust (the “Company”), today announced that it has acquired the fee simple interest in The Alida, Savannah, a 173-room boutique hotel, for approximately $103 million in cash.
 You can read further details here

 Host Hotels & Resorts Inc. had a pretty favorable run when it comes to the market performance.
 The 1-year high price for the company’s stock is recorded $19.02 on 11/05/21, with the lowest value was $13.16 for the same time period, recorded on 01/27/21.